waprin/waprin.github.io/_posts/2022-10-14-why-im-building-navi.md

 - Simplicity and feature set minimalism
 - Strong visual design and craftsmanship

-For better or worse, I plan to focus on neither of these priorities, and in some ways I’ll do the opposite.
+For better or worse, I plan to focus on neither of these priorities.
 It’s very possible I find out the hard way that I should have listened.
 I also fully understand why this advice is important.

 Simplicity helps with both the ability for a builder to actually ship a high quality product by reducing the amount of time spent, and makes it easier for the user how to learn the app.
 I’ve personally seen “feature creep” set back many ambitious projects at full time jobs I’ve worked at.